ARKS Tests at Camberley Kart Club

 How?>

-1. Apply for a “go karting” starter pack obtained from the Motor Sport Association, MSA priced £50.00 (As of January 2013.
+1. Apply for a “go karting” starter pack obtained from Motorsport UK, priced £59.00 (As of June 2021.
 Price subject to change without notice)

 Starter Pack